Decisions

 Summary

-DND gave notice to the Commissioner that it would be implementing the orders.
+National Defence gave notice to the Commissioner that it would be implementing the order.

 The complaint is well founded.